EthanMCox/Startup/notes.md

 * Vite - frontend build tool
 * Go to Startup application tab on the website, there is a video to see

+# Reactivity
+* Making UI react to changes in user input or data is one of the foundations of React.
+* React enables reactivity with three major pieces of a React component: props, state, and render
+* When JSX is rendered, React parses the JSX and creates a list of any references to the component's state or prop objects.
+React monitors these objects for changes, and if they change then it will call the component's render function so that the impact of the change is visualized.
+*